deepsense-ai/seahorse/docs/operations/sql_transformation.md

 ---
 layout: documentation
-displayTitle: Execute SQL Expression
+displayTitle: SQL Transformation
-title: Execute SQL Expression
+title: SQL Transformation
-description: Execute SQL Expression
+description: SQL Transformation
 usesMathJax: true
 includeOperationsMenu: true
 ---

-Executes a Spark SQL expression provided by the user on a `DataFrame` connected to its input port.
+Executes a Spark SQL expression provided by the user on a [DataFrame](../classes/dataframe.html) connected to its input port.
 Returns the results of the execution as a `DataFrame`.

-Also returns a [Transformer](../classes/transformer.html) that can be later applied to another [DataFrame](../classes/dataframe.html) with a [Transform](transform.html) operation.
+Also returns a [Transformer](../classes/transformer.html) that can be later applied to another `DataFrame` with a [Transform](transform.html) operation.

 **Since**: Seahorse 0.4.0